Ready To Ride

 In the latest Power Plate TV program, Adam showcases his own personal cycling warm up routine.
 The structure of his preparation allows for any bike user to adjust for their own capabilities and goals.
 From gentle foam rolling to the 'World's Greatest Stretch' (sounds pretty good), Adam guides you through the plan step by step including vibration settings and durations.

 Adam's programming highlights the repetitive nature of cycling and the effect that poor mobility can have on technique.
 During a typical hour long indoor ride the ankles, knees, hips and the majority of the spine will be predominantly flexing and extending.
-That extended period of flexion can be combatted with Power Plate pre-ride in order to mobilize, stabilize and activate the whole body.
+That extended period of flexion can be combatted with Power Plate pre-ride in order to mobilize, stabilise and activate the whole body.
 In Adam's video you'll see him work on each of those areas and provide some vital take home messages:

 - Thoracic mobility can be easily overlooked when preparing to ride.
 With the entire spine shifted forward for up to an hour it's important to use vibration to aid movement.